innesbre/innesbre.github.io/index.md

 title: CV
 ---

-# Brendan T Innes
+# Summary
-stuff and things
-hello world.
+Scientist focused on systems biology from transcriptomics.
+Expert in cell-cell interaction inference from single-cell transcriptomes, and more generally the interpretation of scRNAseq data.
+Very comfortable helping biologists unlock meaningful conclusions in their high-dimensional experimental data.

+# Research Experience
+## PhD
+### Publications

+## MSc
+### Publications

+# Teaching Experience
+And more?

-# Second section
+# Education
 more things and stuff.

-## Subheading
-And more?
+# Academic Awards and Honours